 Author has written 11 stories for Dragon Age, Fallout, and Elder Scroll series.

-Everything is mirrored on
+Everything is mirrored on Archive of our own

 Rubicon was born of my abnormal and unnatural love for Vulpes Inculta.
 I've always written morally questionable characters, but I never actually tackled anyone who could so easily be considered outright evil, though I wanted to.
 As the often repeated quote says, every villain is a hero in their own mind.
 Motivations aren't "how can I be an evil dickbag piece of shit today?"
 They have reasoning for what they do, and why it seems the best course of action.
 SO...
 I set out to make him the hero.
 That, comparatively, was the easy part.

 Creating a female courier that would actually be willing to speak to him without running in the other direction or pulling a gun was slightly more challenging.
 I hope I succeeded in that regard.